jaols/PSJumpStart/PSJumpStart/ReadMe.md

 ### How to debug

 The problem; If you are calling a function in a loaded module and want to see the results from `Write-Verbose` you need to add `-Verbose:$VerbosePrefererence` in the arguments for the call.
 By using  `dfp` files you may activate debug mode for whatever part you need.
+Please note that the global variable `$PSDefaultParameterValues` is lost in nested `psm1` function calls.
+So if you call a sub-function from a `psm1` function you need to retreive the content of `$PSDefaultParameterValues` into the calling `psm1` function using `$PSDefaultParameterValues = (Get-Variable -Name PSDefaultParameterValues -Scope Global).Value`

 #### Global debugging